AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-index.md

 # Indexes

 Indexes expedite and order the results of searches.
-A key uniquely identifies a record within a collection of records.
+A key uniquely identifies a data point within a collection of data points.
 Keys are unique within the collection.

 In SDS, the key of type is also an index.
 The key is often referred to as the _primary index,_ while all other indexes are referred to as _secondary indexes_ or _secondaries_.

 A type that is used to define a stream must specify a key.
 When you add data to a stream, every key value must be unique.
-SDS does not store more than a single event for a given key; an event with a particular key may be deleted or updated, but two events with the same key cannot exist.
+SDS does not store more than a single data point for a given key; a data point with a particular key may be deleted or updated, but two data points with the same key cannot exist.

 In .NET, the SdsType properties that define the primary index are identified using an `OSIsoft.Sds.SdsMemberAttribute` and setting its `IsKey` field to true.
 If the key consists of only a single property, you can use the `System.ComponentModel.DataAnnotations.KeyAttribute`.
 Property or properties representing the primary index of a type have their `SdsTypeProperty.IsKey` field set to true.